 5 Key Strategies to Maintain Business Continuity

-- Automate as much as possible.
-As more employees must start working from home, companies that are trying to drive operational costs down and maintain service levels, should really turn to robotics and automation.
+4. Automate as much as possible.
+As more employees must start working from home, companies that are trying to drive operational costs down and maintain service levels should really turn to robotics and automation.
 As we know, RPA technologies can take care of repetitive, rule-based tasks through software robots.
-By turning to robotics and automation, companies can redeploy their workforce into activities that are more critical and add more value for its clients, while the robots take care of those tasks.
+By turning to robotics and automation, companies can redeploy their workforce into activities that are more critical and add more value to their clients, while the robots take care of those tasks.
 On top of this, RPA technologies are not costly, can deliver significant improvements in a short period of time, and are fairly easy to deploy.